Restorative Justice International (RJI)

 Virginia Domingo de la Fuente, Sociedad Cientifica de Justicia Restaurativa (Burgos, Spain) http://www.justiciarestaurativa.es/

 Dr. Paul McCold, Research Criminologist specializing in restorative justice (California, U.S.)

 John Ngabo, Pastor, La Fraternite Evangelique des Prisons (Kigali, Rwanda)

-Bill Pelke, Founder, Journey of Hope: From Violence to Healing (U.S.) https://www.journeyofhope.org/who-we-are/
+Bill Pelke, Co-founder, Journey of Hope: From Violence to Healing, victim of violent crime (Alaska, U.S.) https://www.journeyofhope.org/who-we-are/

 Our mission and goals are the following:

 b) host gatherings (including online), symposiums and panels to educate new members, prospective members, public officials, the public and the media.